 This is usually useful for me and when I install WordPress in a sub-directory, and not in the root, but still want to take advantage of some of the WordPress features.

-Note, the relative path to the wp-config.php file will need to be adjusted according to your directory structure.
+Note, the relative path to the wp-load.php file will need to be adjusted according to your directory structure.
 In cases where PHP errors aren’t suppressed, if the relative path is incorrect (i.e. the file cannot be found), an error will be returned.

 In any case, add the above code to your PHP page, and you’re good to use WordPress functions, widgets..etc outside of the WordPress environment, or even in a custom file with in the WordPress environment.

 This blog post was written on 13 Jun 2013 by Maruf, and has 0 Comments so far

 Learning & sharing

 This is where we store some of our Web Development thoughts, tips and tricks for both our own uses and for others to learn from.
 Sharing is caring.